vpelss/Forever_Passwords/README.md

 - Select a Secret : select a long, complex, and hard to guess word, phrase, or password that will be used, with your Alias, to generate all your passwords (eg: The Sound of Music).
 - Forever_Passwords generates a unique, long, complex password based on each of your Alias and Secret combinations
 - click 'Copy' and use
+- Please click Clear/Reset after you have pasted your password.
+This clears your secret and the clipboard.

 eg:
 - alias: b